faisalqureshi/webify/manual/introduction.md

 ### Mustache vs Jinja Rendering

-Jinja is a full-featured template engine for Python.
+Jinja is a full-featured templating engine for Python.
 Mustache on the other hand is a logic-less templating engine.
 Mustache is much easier to use; however, it cannot really be used in complicated settings that require some sort of logic to be executed.

-The most important thing to keep in mind is that while mustache can deal with keys with dashes (`-`). jinja cannot.
+The most important thing to keep in mind is that while mustache can deal with keys with dashes (`-`); where as, jinja cannot.
 If you want to use keys in a jinja template, use underscore instead (`_`).

 For example: